lealceldeiro/gms/client/README.md

 You need to have installed either [Google Chrome](https://www.google.com/chrome/), [Chromium](http://www.chromium.org/) or [Firefox](https://www.mozilla.org/en-US/firefox/new/).

-By default Chromium is used.
-You can use Google Chrome or Firefox by activating them at [`karma.conf.js`](src/karma.conf.js)
+By default Chrome [Headless](https://en.wikipedia.org/wiki/Headless_browser) is used.
+You can change this configuration to match your local environment at [`protractor.conf.js`](e2e/protractor.conf.js)

 * Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).